Q Bend Limited (trading as Downsizr)

 (b) Resolved for respondent – no refund or remedy;

-(c) Split — partial remedy (e.g., partial refund; both parties share a loss);
+(c) Split – partial remedy (for example, partial refund; both parties share a loss);

 21.2 Appeals are reviewed by a senior Administrator or, in High-value and Legal review tracks, with legal input.
-The appeal decision is final and binding on the dispute-platform level (but does not preclude legal remedies in accordance with the applicable Territory Schedule).
+The appeal decision is final and binding at the platform level (but does not preclude legal remedies in accordance with the applicable Territory Schedule)

 24.1 Nothing in these Terms overrides any statutory right you have as a Consumer under English law, including under: